vnraomitnala/Device_Handover_ML/README.md

 outputs ```datasetFinal_random_locus.pickle```   -- audio features
 outputs ```travelTimeDataset_random_locus.pickle```  -- dataset to get the ground truth mic distance from source

-Got this far 20250110
-TEMPNOTE: Tested up to here (just waiting for run) Also modified to add a static noise source in the middle of the room (using 99.wav) with -12dB relative amplitude to the normal 99.wave signal (it should calculate relative amplitude each time based upon input signal) - but this was not tested!!!!
+Modified to add a static noise source in the middle of the room (using 99.wav) with -12dB relative amplitude to the normal 99.wave signal (it should calculate relative amplitude each time based upon input signal) - but this was not tested!!!!

 Results:
 ### 20250130 -12db noise (99.wav) 99 audio files, 200 loci each with 49 steps